 What: CARO 2020 requires statutory auditors to perform additional verifications and reporting.
-Fundamentally, the government is requiring the auditor to shoulder more responsibilities and act more as a blood hound for certain aspects.
-This is a significant shift with respect to the scope, skillsets and effort required to successfully discharge an audit.
+Fundamentally, the government requires the auditor to shoulder more responsibilities and act more like a bloodhound for certain aspects.
+This is a significant shift with respect to the scope, skillsets, and effort required to discharge an audit successfully.

-To Whom: These requirements are applicable to the audit of all companies including foreign companies.
+To Whom: These requirements apply to the audit of all companies, including foreign companies.

 From When: Periods starting from April 1, 2019